bsoist/bsoist.github.io/projects/index.md

 ### KnoxVoice
 A custom built Django powered website to serve as the new online home of [Knoxville Voice][kvw], the only major, general-interest independent alternative newspaper in Knoxville, TN until it ceased publication in 2009 ([Knoxvoice.com at archive.org][kv]).

+### Stop The Memes!
+A [site][stm] I set up after fuming over a few Facebook posts during the 2016 election season in the U.S.

 ### ManBabyPOTUS
 [A fun little project][mbp] I decided to build to keep track of the mayhem.